Key Features

 - Upload Your Dataset: Upload a custom dataset for analysis.

-This section provides an overview of the analyses available for the preloaded E. coli datasets.
-All analysis types allow users to adjust False Discovery Rate (FDR) thresholds to refine results and access interactive plots and tables for download.
+This section provides an overview of the analyses available for the pre-loaded datasets.
+All analysis types apply to both E. coli and S. cerevisiae and allow users to adjust False Discovery Rate (FDR) thresholds to refine results.
+Each analysis provides interactive plots and tables with the option to download outputs for further use.

 This section focuses on visualising the number of phenotypes associated with selected genes or conditions across preloaded datasets.
 Users can adjust False Discovery Rate (FDR) thresholds to identify statistically significant phenotypes.
 Results are displayed as interactive bar plots and tables, with the option to download both for further analysis.
 An additional table is available, listing all phenotypes without applying the FDR threshold for a comprehensive overview.